← All works

 This marks the first instance of introducing pricing plans on both the home page and key feature pages.
 The 30-day A/B testing showed positive results.
 The new pricing module creates a successful marketing funnel to sign-ups.

-Engaging in effective communication with cross-functional partners enabled me to grasp the diverse goals of various teams within a highly interdependent project.
-It was also crucial to determine when to compromise and when to advocate for user needs.
+Effective communication with cross-functional partners helped me understand the diverse goals across teams in a highly interdependent project.
+It was equally important to navigate when to compromise—and when to advocate strongly for the user.

 Presenting my work to everybody at Mailchimp in the end 💛